SAP Extended Warehouse Management

 Slotting is the activity of determining the most appropriate storage bin for each item in the warehouse.
 This can mean that you are placing items in the warehouse so that travel distance for forklifts is reduced to a minimum, and this will increase the number of picks per hour.
 Slotting can also mean condensing the material into a smaller number of storage bins and therefore this can reduce the overall needs for warehouse space.
 In SAP EWM the slotting is determined by the system using master data parameters that are relevant for putaway.

 Kitting is the process where items are picked from the warehouse and placed or packaged together to make a kit.
-Kitting can be performed in sequential, batch or zone manner.
+Kitting can be performed in a sequential, batch or zone manner.
 The sequential kitting process involves warehouse staff picking the parts to make up the kit, but is poor utilization of time and resources.

 Batch kitting has the warehouse staff picking parts for the kit so that many kits can be made up at one time.
 Zone kitting has the warehouse employee in a specific zone of the warehouse.
 They will then pick the parts for a kit that are stored in the zone they are located.
 The kits are completed when all the kit parts from all the zones have been collected.